moechofe/lowresrmx/project.flutter/client_app/asset/manual.md

 ### Cycles

 The fantasy hardware simulates CPU cycles.
-A cycle a fixed time duration that can be used to compute things.
+A cycle is a fixed time duration that can be used to compute things.
 In Retro Game Creator each instructions cost a number of cycles that follow a set of rules.

 - 1 cycle per instruction,
 - 1 cycle for reading the value of a variable,